-About fine art
+About fine arts

 Fine art commonly includes more forms, such as film, photography, video production/editing, design, sequential art, conceptual art, and printmaking.

-The Artist and his Achievements
+The Artist and His Achievements

 From the dark side of Ian’s journey into the light of life, “The transparent journey” exposure is coming in 2023.